jeff-mos-def/jeffcamacho-micro/src/content/blog/03-social-media-again/index.md

 ## Why I’m Moving to Bluesky

-Let’s be honest—social media hasn’t exactly felt fun for a while now.
+Social media hasn’t exactly felt fun for a while now.
 For me, X (formerly Twitter) was never appealing enough to really dive into.
 Between the endless monetization schemes and the constant drama, it felt like more of a headache than a place to connect.

 Bluesky, though, feels different, reminding me *kind of* like Reddit in my college days.
 People hanging out and sharing news and pet pics.